Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/isle-v140-git-cleanup.md

 * If you still feel like you're not sure or cannot tell if you need to do this, please refer to the instructions below in the **Identification Tools** section.

+- If you intend to submit pull requests (PRs) of any kind (documentation, code etc) to the ISLE project, ISLE maintainers will **NOT** accept PRs from repos that haven't had the script run on them as using an uncleaned forked repo will cause the removed files to return.

 There is a brief description of what the script actually does found below in the **Script commands - explained** section.

 ---